The Bridge is a unique progaram disrupting the potential link between excessive online gaming and gambling harm.

 The Bridge is the first of its kind in Australia.

-The project is the latest in our ten-year legacy of working with children aged 0-12 and empowering them to take positive action in their communities.
+The project is the latest in our ten-year legacy of working with children aged 0-12, co-designing creative programs to empower children to take positive action in their lives and their communities.

 International research shows that kids as young as nine are already gambling and links with this behaviour and excessive online gaming have been found.
 The Bridge seeks to disrupt this link in pre-adolescent children.